 Georgia Assistance and Financial Aid Programs.

 Find how to get assistance in all cities and counties in Georgia listed below, including Atlanta and Augusta.
-In addition to the resources offered by the state of Georgia that you will find below, there are organizations and charities that can provide additional help with free food, medical needs, rent or housing and other services.
+In addition to the resources offered by the state of Georgia that you will find below, there are organizations, charities and government assistance that can provide additional help with free food, medical needs, rent or housing and other services.

 After School Services